-30. Chief Officers may undertake secondary employment if a declaration is made, formal approval is sought and subsequently approved by the Leader of the Council.

-31. Senior Officers may undertake secondary employment if a declaration is made, formal approval is sought and subsequently approved by the Head of Paid Service.
+- 28. Chief Officers may undertake secondary employment if a declaration is made, formal approval is sought and subsequently approved by Staff and Appointments Committee. - 29.
+Other senior officers may undertake secondary employment if a declaration is made, formal approval is sought and subsequently approved by the Head of Paid Service.